thomasclarke1969/documentation/guide/android/sending.md

 ## Add/Remove Participants

-Once a conversation has been created, particiapnt lists remain mutable, meaning participants can be both added and removed.
+Once a conversation has been created, participant lists remain mutable, meaning participants can be both added and removed.
 The Layer servivce does not enforce any ownership, so any client can both add and remove participants.

 ```java
 // Adds a participant to a given conversation